 Another CSI: New York one was Aiden's departure.
 She had to have wanted to quit or be fired, because it doesn't take much intelligence to know that you don't leave the empty evidence bag in the box where the boss is sure to find it.

-Aiden's death got many fans as well-they were pleased she wasn't killed when she was written out, then annoyed she was Brought Back For The Dead.
+Aiden's death got many fans as well-they were pleased she wasn't killed when she was written out, then annoyed she was brought Back from the Dead.